bbsmp/LaTeX2Markdown/latex2markdown-bbsmp/config/converted_latex_sample.md

 #### Theorem 3

 > This is a theorem.
-It contains an `align` block.
+It contains an  $align$  block.
 >
 > All math environments supported by MathJaX should work with LaTeX - a full list is available on the MathJaX homepage.
 >